-Aspen is a widely available firewood throughout the northern United States, but it isn’t one of the top firewood species.
-It has a much lower heat generation compared to other hardwoods, which means you need to store significantly more to get through the winter.
+Aspen is poor firewood because of its low heat generation, but it is widely available firewood throughout the northern United States.
+This much lower heat generation than other hardwoods means you need to store significantly more to get through the winter.

 However, it does have some characteristics that make it one of the top choices as kindling.
 It is cheap, splits extremely easily, seasons quickly, and doesn’t generate much smoke.
 I personally prefer it as a source of kindling to pine which has a much higher sap content.